dotnet/docs/docs/csharp/language-reference/builtin-types/collection-expressions.md

 :::code language="csharp" source="./snippets/shared/CollectionExpressionExamples.cs" id="FirstCollectionExpression":::

 A *collection expression* can be converted to many different collection types.
-You can use collection expressions in a variety of locations in your code.
 The first example demonstrated how to initialize a variable using a collection expression.
 The following code shows many of the other locations where you can use a collection expression:

 :::code language="csharp" source="./snippets/shared/CollectionExpressionExamples.cs" id="CompileTimeExpressions":::